mammasmias/IterativeRotationsAssignments/README.md

 For other build tools and more details, see the [online documentation](https://mammasmias.github.io/IterativeRotationsAssignments/compilation.html).

+# Conda build

+Using the conda-forge channel:

+    conda install ira

 # Terms and conditions
 The software in this repository is subject to the license(s) provided in the `LICENSE.txt` file.